 Many believe that the pineal gland produces DMT when we dream and releases it during birth and death.
 A DMT release is fast-acting, generally lasting only 20 minutes.
 Ayahuasca combines this with the MAOI component, preventing enzymes from breaking down the DMT release so the effects last for hours.

 The preparation (and ingestion) of ayahuasca is steeped in ritual.
-The process begins when the curandero (healer) gathers the vine fragments, then washes and pounds them with a wooden mallet.
+The process begins at ayahuasca retreats (usually) when the curandero (healer) gathers the vine fragments, then washes and pounds them with a wooden mallet.
+The healer also suggests you stick to the ayahuasca diet before and after the ritual.
 Often the curanderos will sing icaros to communicate with the spirit of the vine as they pulverize the vines.
 They then place the vines in a cauldron with the washed leaves of P. viridis, cover both.
 The curandero boils and concentrates this mixture for at least eight hours, then filters out the plant material and blesses the medicinal brew.

 The effects of ayahuasca largely depend on dosage and individual chemistry.
 The experience generally takes place in a sacred space, with a small group lead by a healer.
 The trip begins with visualizations and a physical wave that usually involves nausea and vomit.
 Many consider these purgative effects themselves healing, combining the physical and psychological with a cleansing of repressed emotions and toxins.

 The experience becomes gradually more surreal, with visuals of brightened colors and geometrical shapes that form entoptic images.
 Many report a flying sensation before returning to a state of hallucination as they near the end of their experience.
 This final hallucinatory wave often includes communication with friends or family, sometimes from beyond the grave.